AdvaithVellanki/Vehicle-Re-Identification/README.md

 - The Jupyter Notebook file allows for interactive usage of the code in this project (recommended to use in Google Colab with Google Drive connected).
 - Run each cell to begin training.
 - Post training, run the evaluation script cell to evaluate the model.
-- The complete source code in an OOP format is found at Vehicle Re-Identification > src
+- The complete source code in an OOP format is found at Vehicle Re-Identification > src, where all hyperparameters and models can be changed.